pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 }
 ```

+{% marginblock %}
+theme: Eliminate Coupling
+{% endmarginblock %}
-## "Ret-ascription" (theme: Decouple)
+## Technique: "Ret-ascription"
+["Ret-ascription"]: #Technique:..Ret-ascription.

 We could further reduce `Process::create a tiny bit: We *can* remove
 its return type, as long as we ensure that the coercion implied by the
 return type still happens in the code.

-This is a variant on "ret-elimination": we again want to remove the return type from
+This is a variant on ["ret-elimination"][]: we again want to remove the return type from
 the `fn` signature, but this time we will *also* ensure that any coercions implied
 by the return type still occur:

+Change:
 ```rust
 fn foo(----) -> ReturnType { if A { return B; } TailReturn }
 ```
-to
+to:
 ```rust
 fn foo(----) { if A { let _: ReturnType = B; } let _: ReturnType = TailReturn; }
 ```